Elevate

 Heba - Senior

-Design Challenges
+Design Strategy

 Students needed to build confidence with low-stakes questions before tackling higher-stakes graded assessments.
 The challenge was to make this flow feel motivating and intuitive, and not overwhelming.